transloadit/uppy/website/src/docs/react-native.md

 ⚠️ In Beta

 `@uppy/react-native` is a basic Uppy component for React Native with Expo.
-It is in Beta, and is not full-featured.
+This plugin is still in development, and is not fully featured.
 You can select local images or videos, take pictures with a camera or add any files from [remote urls](/docs/url) with the help of a server-side component, [Uppy Companion](/docs/companion).

 Make sure to check out the example in [examples/react-native-expo](https://github.com/transloadit/uppy/tree/master/examples/react-native-expo).